jheller/ansible-cform-demo/README.md

 It outputs the RDS DNS name and the security group ID.

 ## application stack
-This stack creates a HA pair of EC2 instances with an ELD, and the security groups to connect them together and to the designated database stack.
+This stack creates a HA pair of EC2 instances with an ELB, and the security groups to connect them together and to the designated database stack.

 It needs subnet IDs from the network stack and the RDS DNS name and database security group ID.